equinor/fusion-react-components/.changeset/lemon-colts-end.md

 '@equinor/fusion-react-person': minor
 ---

-New Person table cell component
+New Person table cell component.
+Available for displaying specified data in any table cell.